 Mediation can be an affordable alternative to litigation in family court.
 Unlike divorce attorney fees, mediation does not require a large upfront retainer fee.
-Instead, mediation occurs on a pay-as-you-go basis with the client making payment for each session at the time of service.
+In mediation you pay-as-you-go with the client making payment for each session at the time of service.
 Accordingly, mediation can help parties work towards their marital settlement agreement while they spread out the total cost over several months, much like collaborative divorce although there are key differences between the two.

-The total cost of mediation will depend upon the facts and temperament of the parties.
+The total cost of mediation will depend on the facts and temperament of the parties.
 With that said, we do offer flat-fee divorce mediation that includes preparation of the marital settlement agreement

 $250 Per Session

 It’s very rare for a couple to negotiate all of their issues in one mediation session.
 For instance, a couple with children will need to agree with respect to a parenting plan, property division, spousal support, and child support.
 For each mediation session, the divorce mediator charges a flat fee of $250 at the time of service.
 The total number of sessions to complete divorce mediation will depend upon the parties and issues.
 Nevertheless, the mediator is there to help the parties come to negotiated agreements within an efficient timespan.

 Some clients want the comfort of a flat fee for mediation sessions and document preparation.
 Sacramento divorce mediator Jin Kim offers a $3,000 flat-fee package that includes the consultation, up to 5 hours of mediation, and drafting the petition, financial disclosures, marital settlement agreement, and final judgment packet.

 $1,800 Document Preparation